Are you looking to run faster? Here are two essential things all runners must know.

-The ORS Running Pace Calculator
+The ORS Stride Length and Cadence Pace Calculator

 I’ve created a running pace calculator that does the converting for you.
-Using it is simple.
+Using it is so simple.
 Just look at past data from your run-tracking app to find your average cadence and stride length for a typical run.
 Input the numbers into the calculator, and press “done” or “enter”.
 Voila, you’ll be able to see your running pace.

 Let’s look at an example.
 This screenshot is from a 5.6 mile run I did recently, where I had an average run cadence of 173 steps per minute and an average stride length of 0.87 meters, which is typical for me.